Home » Blogs » Kanha vs Bandhavgarh National Park: Full Comparison

 Bandhavgarh National Park in Madhya Pradesh, India, is famous for having the highest tiger density amongst all tiger reserves of the country.
 Although the overall area is limited as compared to major wildlife destinations like Jim Corbett National Park or Ranthambore Tiger Reserve, it still has a greater density of Bengal tigers.
 Therefore, it’s popular amongst wildlife enthusiasts who are keen on spotting the majestic giants and capturing them through the cameras for lifelong memories.

-- Both of them are located in Central India.
+• Both are Located in Central India.

-- They are home to rich biodiversity, including diverse flora and fauna.
+• Has rich biodiversity, including diverse flora and fauna.

-- Kanha inspired the famous book by Rudyard Kipling called The Jungle Book.
+• Kanha inspired the famous book by Rudyard Kipling called The Jungle Book.

-- Bandhavgarh has a rich tiger hunting history that spans various dynasties and rulers.
+• Bandhavgarh has a rich tiger hunting history that spans various dynasties and rulers.

-How Kanha’s Weather Creates a Perfect Tiger Safari Environment?
+Kanha’s Weather is Perfect for Tiger Safari

 Kanha’s weather and climatic conditions are optimal for tiger safaris because they are very distinct.